New In

 2. Get your brushes ready

-If you're keen to chalk paint furniture at home, it could be worth picking up some new paint brushes.
+If you're keen to paint furniture at home, it could be worth picking up some new paint brushes.
 The best brush for painting on oak furniture is an oval paint brush; it's made with a careful mixture of natural and synthetic fibres to produce the best result for your project.

 When it comes to reaching those tight corners, an angled detailed brush should do the trick.
 Meanwhile, flat brushes are great to have on standby as these can cover large smooth surfaces easily.
 A stencil brush is also an option for anyone with a creative streak.